Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Multi-UAV Covert Communication System model and problem formulation

-where $\delta_k[n]\in\mathcal{CN}(0,\sigma^2)$ is the AWGN at UE $k$, $x_a[n]$ with normalized unit power denotes the information signal transmitted by the AP towards the scheduled UE $k$, $x_j[n]$ represents the AN transmitted by UCJ following $\E\{x^2_a[n]\}=1$.
-Further, $p_a[n]$ and $p_j[n]$ denote AP and UCJ's transmit powers in time slot $n$.
-In this work, we assume that $p_j[n]$ is a random variable with a uniform distribution in the interval $[0, \hat{p}_j[n]],~\forall n$, where in $\hat{p}_j[n]$ denotes the peak AN transmission power by UCJ in time slot $n$, with the following probability density function (pdf) and cumulative distribution function (cdf) as
+where $\pmb{\delta}_k[n]\in\mathcal{CN}(\mathbf{0},\sigma^2_k\mathbf{I}_\aleph)$ is the UE $k$'s receiver noise vector, modelled as the additive white Gaussian noise (AWGN), whose elements follow zero mean and variance $\sigma^2_k$; $\mathbf{x}_j[n]$ represents the AN vector transmitted by UCJ following $\E\{\|\mathbf{x}_j[n]\|^2\}=1$.
+Further, $p_j[n]$ denotes the UCJ's transmit power in time slot $n$.
+In this work, we assume that $p_j[n], \forall n$ is a random variable\footnote{In this work, we consider an uninformed jammer case \cite{Sobers2017}, wherein AP and UCJ are not closely coordinated.
+Otherwise, AP can generate codeword symbols independently from the Gaussian jamming distribution, providing it solely to the scheduled UE as a shared secret.
+Then, while AP starts to transmit a signal to the intended UE, UCJ reduces its jamming transmission and then turns it back up once the AP's transmission is done.
+By doing such, Willies are unable to determine any change has occurred during the course of transmission.} with a uniform distribution in the interval $[0, \hat{p}_j[n]],~\forall n$, wherein $\hat{p}_j[n]$ denotes the peak AN transmission power by UCJ in time slot $n$, with the following probability density function (pdf) and cumulative distribution function (cdf) as

 with expected value $\E\{p_j[n]\} = \frac{\hat{p}_j[n]}{2}$.

 It is worth pointing out that AP's transmit power and the peak AN power of UCJ are generally subject to maximum instantaneous and total network power budget constraints represented as